 Skip to 0 minutes and 8 seconds When we talk about liking something, like food friendship or even a nice car, we are talking about an important part of our lives Appreciation and pleasure are complex emotions.
 And have been studied by psychologists, neuroscientists and philosophers such as Aristoteles or John Stuart Mill.

 Skip to 0 minutes and 30 seconds This is not surprising: Desiring something, being motivated to get it and then enjoying it are states of mind that are responsible for large parts of our behaviors and they drive crucial phenomena, such as learning.
 When neuroscientists and psychologist investigate this mechanisms they often use the words reward and reward systems.
 The definition of this words is not defined on some chemical, physical or sensory property of an object.
 Instead, a reward is something that is sought and consumed by an individual and that has the potential to have that person, or animal, come back for more.
 The core concept of reward is therefore not based on what something is, but on what something

-Skip to 1 minute and 29 secondsdoes: attracting an individual, causing him to reach and consume it So why are some stimuli rewarding while others are not Can we imagine an universal reward?
+Skip to 1 minute and 23 seconds does: Attracting an individual, causing him to reach and consume it.
+So why are some stimuli rewarding while others are not?
+Can we imagine a universal reward?
 Eating when you are hungry, drinking when you are thirsty or seeking shade on a scorching day will keep you alive.
 More in general, maintaining homeostasis is one of the primary goals of the reward system.
 Mating, producing offspring and caring for it will increase the probability of survival of a given species and of gene propagation.
 These, too, are primary functions of the reward system, and it’s likely that maintaining homeostasis and ensuring reproduction are responsible for the evolution of the reward system in our brain.
 There is another class of rewards, called intrinsic.